History of Protestantism: John Calvin

 Following the excommunication of Luther and condemnation of the Reformation by the Pope, the work and writings of John Calvin were influential in establishing a loose consensus among various groups in Switzerland, Scotland, Hungary, Germany and elsewhere.

 Geneva became the unofficial capital of the Protestant movement, led by the Frenchman, Jean Calvin, until his death in 1564 (when Calvin's ally, William Farel, assumed the spiritual leadership of the group).

 The Reformation foundations engaged with Augustinianism.
 Both Luther and Calvin thought along lines linked with the theological teachings of Augustine of Hippo.
 The Augustinianism of the Reformers struggled against Pelagianism, a heresy that they perceived in the Catholic Church of their day.
-Ironically, even though both Luther and Calvin both had very similar theological teachings, the relationship between Lutherans and Calvinists evolved into one of conflict.
+Ironically, even though both Luther and Calvin both had similar theological teachings, the relationship between Lutherans and Calvinists evolved into one of conflict.

 Scandinavia

 All of Scandinavia ultimately adopted Lutheranism over the course of the sixteenth century, as the monarchs of Denmark (who also ruled Norway and Iceland) and Sweden (who also ruled Finland) converted to that faith.

 In Sweden the Reformation was spearheaded by Gustav Vasa, elected king in 1523.
 Friction with the pope over the latter's interference in Swedish ecclesiastical affairs led to the discontinuance of any official connection between Sweden and the papacy from 1523.
 Four years later, at the Diet of Västerås, the king succeeded in forcing the diet to accept his dominion over the national church.
 The king was given possession of all church property, church appointments required royal approval, the clergy were subject to the civil law, and the "pure Word of God" was to be preached in the churches and taught in the schools—effectively granting official sanction to Lutheran ideas.
+Thus, in 1527 Sweden became the first nation-state to officially adopt Protestantism.

 Under the reign of Frederick I (1523–33), Denmark remained officially Catholic.
 But though Frederick initially pledged to persecute Lutherans, he soon adopted a policy of protecting Lutheran preachers and reformers, of whom the most famous was Hans Tausen.
 During his reign, Lutheranism made significant inroads among the Danish population.
 Frederick's son, Christian, was openly Lutheran, which prevented his election to the throne upon his father's death.
 However, following his victory in the civil war that followed, in 1537 he became Christian III and began a reformation of the official state church.
 In Sweden (and, politically by extension, also Finland), a major Liturgical Struggle lasted twenty years.
 It was intended to bring the church back half-way to Catholicism similar to the measures of the Augsburg Interim in Germany.